People sitting around tables in a meeting room with dim lighting meditating with their eyes closed.

 Therapeutic Groups

-Drawing on my experience running Dialectical Behaviour Therapy Skills groups and mindfulness practice, I will be offering 6-week therapeutic group sessions.
+Drawing on my experience facilitating mindfulness-based education and Dialectical Behaviour Therapy Skills groups, I will be offering various therapeutic groups at the New Pathways Therapy Centre’s Third Space.

 Stay tuned!

-Drawing on my expertise in arts-based activities, nursing, and contemplative practices, I support individuals, communities, and organizations in planning for life’s transitions with compassion, creativity, and deep care.
+I offer Advance Care Planning education and coaching to individuals and families.
+Drawing on my expertise in nursing, serious illness conversations, and healthcare navigation, I support individuals and families in planning for life’s transitions, making health decisions, clarifying goals, and end-of-life planning with compassion, creativity, and deep care.

-Book a call to discus how I can support you with the following:
+Book a call to discus how I can support you.

 Frequently Asked Questions